adonegan/milestone4-mycomicjumble/README.md

 Locally, use pip3 to install dj-database-url to your project - this is so the PostgreSQL database can be supported.
 In the Settings.py file comment out the SQLite database that comes with Django in favour of using Heroku's PostgreSQL database.
 Use this code: DATABASES = {'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))} and import dj_database_url at the top of the Settings.py file.
 In addition to this, insall psycopg2-binary==2.8.4 and gunicorn for Heroku deployment.

 Add all keys and urls in the env.py file to the config vars section of the Settings tab within Heroku so they can be supported there.
-Use python3 manage.py makemigrations and python3 manage.py migrate to create tables in the database.
+Use python3 manage.py makemigrations and python3 manage.py migrate to create tables in the new database.
 Then create a superuser by using python3 manage.py createsuperuser - this is done again here (like the first time with the SQLite database) because PostgreSQL is the new database.

 Static and Media files are served through Amazon Web Services S3 (see Technologies for more information on this) and once that is set up, use pip3 freeze --local > requirements.txt to ensure all dependencies are in place.
 After this, create the Procfile, which is needed for Heroku to determine what type of app it is (web: gunicorn mycomicjumble.wsgi:application is mine, for example).